dssalaza/W23_G7_pawpaw/README.md

 First, in order to use Google Sign in (3rd Party), we have to install and run a emulator/AVD (Android Virtual Device) with Google Play that includes Google Play services and the Google Play Store such as Pixel 4 or 6.

-To adopt google sign in button and the service, we have ensure Google's Maven repository is included: app/Gradle Scripts/settings.gradle/
+To adopt google sign in button and the service, we have to ensure
+1. Google's Maven repository is included: app/Gradle Scripts/settings.gradle/
 ```
 dependencyResolutionManagement {